-19. Essex has a relatively extensive local bus network.
+18 Essex has a relatively extensive local bus network.

-- 20. The four largest urban areas of Basildon, Chelmsford, Colchester and Harlow are the focus for the commercial network, with bus operations focusing on high frequency services (10 to 30 minute frequencies) between residential areas, transport hubs and employment, health and shopping centres.
-Commercial operations tend to focus on daytime operations, broadly between 05:00 and 19:00 and on Mondays to Saturdays. - 21.
-There is also a strong inter-urban commercial network along the main roads linking larger settlement and other attractor sites such as Stansted Airport, including the A120, the A130, the A414, the A13, and the A127. - 22.
-There are less comprehensive commercial networks around the smaller market towns with these being supplemented by interurban services which travel through them as an intermediate destination.
-However small towns and some areas in larger towns are not commercially attractive. - 23.
-As of 1 July 2021, when data was taken for the Bus Service Improvement Plan, there were four hundred and forty (440) registered local bus services, open to the general public operating in Essex. - 24.
-In the financial year 2019/20 overall the bus network in Essex carried 40,774,681 passenger journeys.
+- 19 The four largest urban areas are the focus for the commercial network, with bus operations focusing on high frequency services (10 to 30 minute frequencies) between residential areas, transport hubs and employment, health and shopping centres.
+Commercial operations tend to focus on daytime operations, broadly between 05:00 and 19:00 and on Mondays to Saturdays. - 20 There is also a strong inter-urban commercial network along the main roads linking larger settlement and other attractor sites such as Stansted Airport, including the A120, the A130, the A414, the A13, and the A127. - 21 There are less comprehensive commercial networks around the smaller market towns with these being supplemented by interurban services which travel through them as an intermediate destination.
+However small towns and some areas in larger towns are not commercially attractive. - 22 As of 1st July 2021, there were four hundred and forty (440) registered local bus services, open to the general public operating in Essex. - 23 In the financial year 2019/20 overall the bus network in Essex carried 40,774,681 passenger journeys.
 Of these some 3,642,437 passenger journeys were carried out by Essex County Council contracted local services in 2019/20.
 The current estimate for 2020/21 for the overall bus network is 12.7 million passenger journeys.

-- 25. The five largest operators in Essex carry 95.57% of passenger journeys in Essex between them. - 26.
-Between 2015/16 and 2019/20 bus passenger use in Essex dropped by around 1.4%, from 41,342,995 passengers carried to 40,774,681 passengers carried. - 27.
-Essex does appear to have outperformed both the national and England (outside London) trend for bus passenger use over the same period, despite the pressures set out above. - Bus passenger use fell nationally by around 9.9% and - Bus passenger use in England outside London fell by 10.7%
+- 24 The five largest operators in Essex carry 95.57% of passenger journeys in Essex between them. - 25 Between 2015/16 and 2019/20 bus passenger use in Essex dropped by around 1.4%, from 41,342,995 passengers carried to 40,774,681 passengers carried. - 26 Essex does appear to have outperformed both the national and England (outside London) trend for bus passenger use, despite the pressures set out above. - Bus passenger use fell nationally by around 9.9% and - bus use in England outside London fell by 10.7%